panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 I'd like to have an agreement about the terms I'm going to use.
 The following 4 sections will make clear about what it means a variable to be "defined"/"not defined" and "initialized"/"uninitialized".

-### 1.1 Defined variable
+### 1.1 Defined / not defined variable

-A variable is considered *defined* when there is a name binding available in the current scope.
+A variable is *defined* when there is a name binding available in the current scope.

-Examples of *defined* variables:
+Examples of *defined variables*:

 ```javascript
 const pi = 3.14; // pi is "defined"